ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Summary

-Decathlon have always designed and produced excellent bikes.
+Decathlon has always designed and produced excellent bikes.
 Their B’TWIN range has always been popular, but recently they have dropped the B’TWIN moniker from a lot of their bikes.

-When I first looked at the specification of the Rockrider E-ST 900, and then saw the price, I though there had been some mistake!
-I will go into more detail regarding the specification below, but lets just say it’s remarkable that they have built such a good electric mountain bike and they can sell it at such a great price.
+When I first looked at the specification of the Rockrider E-ST900 and then saw the price, I thought there had been some mistake!
+I will go into more detail regarding the specification below, but let’s just say it’s remarkable that they have built such a good electric mountain bike and they can sell it at such a great price.

 rockrider e-st 900 electric mountain bike front view